Fleischer's Auctions

 He begins the journal with a retrospective summary of the war, likely penned after the daily entries, in which he meditates on its bloody character.
 Yet such realizations are not confined to later reflection, they are also woven throughout his contemporary entries.
 On one of his earliest days in service, Harding wrote: “June 21st.
 Sunday morning.
 Instead of our ears being greeted by the sound of church bells inviting us to march to the house of God to spend the day quietly worshiping him.
 The sound of the Bugle is heard calling us to arms, to spend the Lord’s day in deadly conflict.”

-Harding’s record continues past the Confederate surrender, with entries dated April 18 and April 24, 1865, in which he comments on the assassination of President Lincoln and describes his encounters with Union cavalry engaged in the manhunt for John Wilkes Booth.
+Harding’s record continues past the Confederate surrender and subsequent end of the war, with entries dated April 18 and April 24, 1865, in which he comments on the assassination of President Lincoln:

 Note: More information regarding this diary is forthcoming.
 Please email info@fleischersauctions.com with any questions.